roverwing/RoverWingLibrary/docs/top.rst

 RoverWing top contains two buttons, labelled :guilabel:`Button A` and :guilabel:`Button B`.
 These buttons are connected to two pins of the Feather
-board: button B is connected to the pin next to SCL, and button A, to the next pin.
+board: button A is connected to the pin next to SCL, and button B, to the next pin.
 Unfortunately, pin numbers assigned to this pins depend on which Feather board you are using; for this reason, you need to include the definitions in your sketch, as illustrated above.

-For Feather boards based on Cortex M0, Atmega 328P, or 32u4 chipsets, the pin numbers are 6 (button A) and 5 (button B).
+For Feather boards based on Cortex M0, Atmega 328P, or 32u4 chipsets, the pin numbers are 5 (button A) and 6 (button B).
-For HUZZAH32-ESP32 Feather, these are pin numbers 32 (button A) and 14 (button B).
+For HUZZAH32-ESP32 Feather, these are pin numbers 14 (button A) and 32 (button B).

 .. figure:: images/feather-bluefruit.jpg
     :alt: Feather Bluefruit
     :width: 60%

     Adafruit Bluefruit Feather, based on M0 chip, top view.
-Buttons A and B of RoverWing top are connected to  pins  6 and 5 respectively.
+Buttons A and B of RoverWing top are connected to  pins  5 and 6 respectively.

 .. note::
    Instead of ``BUTTON_A`` and ``BUTTON_B``, you can define  your own names for